 The pet industry is booming.
-As a business owner with an e-commerce store, there has never been a better opportunity to take advantage of these trends.
+As a business owner with an eCommerce store, there has never been a better opportunity to take advantage of these trends.

 67% of households in the United States own a pet.
 That’s 85 million families.
 This article will teach you how to market pet products online.

 At this rate, total pet spending will eclipse $80 billion annually in 2020.

 While food makes up the largest category in this niche, there are still plenty of other product types that can be successful in this space.

 Your products might be outstanding and superior to the competition.
 But without an effective marketing strategy, nobody will know about what you’re offering.

 Marketing for pet products shouldn’t be treated the same way as just any other type of product or service.
 This is a specialty category, which requires special attention to be successful.
 A cookie-cutter marketing plan won’t get the job done.

 As an expert in the eCommerce marketing space, I’ll show you exactly how to successfully market and introduce new pet products.